 - Flags, marking tape, buckets, plastic hoses, and other objects around the Field Station are in use for on-going experiments.
 Please do not disturb.

-- Dogs are allowed at the field station on a leash; please pick up after your pet.
+- Dogs are allowed at the field station; many do visit, please pick up after your pet.
 A pooper-scooper box is provided by the sign in board.

 - Maps of the trails are available at the sign in location and at the large kiosk.